FAQ

 ◇ Can I become otherkin?

-If you're looking for a nonhuman or alterhuman identity to claim as your own, be it for aesthetics, the coolness factor, or your love for nonhumans/fictional characters, you may have a better experience joining a role-play forum, joining the furry fandom, or delving into the otherlink community.
-There, there's no limit to the persona you can create, and your creativity won't be stepped on by other community members telling you you probably fit best in a different community.
+If you're looking for a nonhuman identity to claim as your own, be it for aesthetics, a love of nonhumans/fictional characters, or simply something to pass the time, you may have a better experience joining a role-play forum or delving into the otherlink community.
+There, there's no limit to the persona you can create!
+And, you won't have to listen to us otherkin complain about how much we miss our tails. ;)

 ◇ How can I tell if I’m otherkin or not?

 That, my friend, is something only you can answer.
-If you feel you identify non-physically as a nonhuman entity, and you didn't choose your identity consciously, congratulations, you're probably some form of otherkin, therian, or fictionkin.
+If you feel you identify non-physically as a nonhuman entity, congratulations, you're probably some form of otherkin, therian, or fictionkin, if you so choose to take the label.

 If you think you may be otherkin, therian, or fictionkin, but don't know for sure, or don't know quite what you identify as beyond just nonhuman, there are a few methods that may help you come to a conclusion.
 Therian Nation has some excellent resources here detailing ways to go about assessing whether you might identify as nonhuman.
 Although referencing therianthropy specifically, this is applicable to otherkin as well.